chunglabmit/scout/docs/_sources/test_data.rst.txt

     sudo docker run -v "$(pwd):/scout/data" chunglabmit/scout preprocess histogram \
         data/dataset/color_2/ data/dataset/color2_hist.csv -s 1 -v

+This will create 3 CSV files with histograms for each channel.
 Using these histograms, we can normalize the images to the range [0, 1] and apply a background threshold.

 .. code-block:: bash